-Total revenue attributed to VMWare as a subsidiary of Dell in FY18, not revenue from Dell as a whole
+Total revenue attributed to VMWare as a subsidiary of Dell in FY19, not revenue from Dell as a whole

-The primary source of scope 1 and 2 emissions are derived from energy and fuel used to operate our R&D, sales, owned and managed data centers, and corporate office buildings.
-For scope 3, this includes our verified business travel for company employees and upstream transportation.
+The primary source of Adobe's Scope 1 and 2 emissions are derived from energy and fuel used to operate our R&D, sales, owned and managed data centers, and corporate office buildings.
+For Adobe's Scope 3, this includes emissions from: Purchased Goods and Services, Capital Goods, FERA, Upstream Transportation and Distribution, Employee Travel, and Employee Commuting.

-Please explain how you have identified the GHG source, including major limitations to this process and assumptions made
+Please explain how you have identified the GHG source, including major limitations to this process and

 GHG emissions for this customer are calculated using an economic allocation method.
-Unverified sources of Scope 3 emissions are not included, such as our unmanaged collocated data centers.
-Since the products sold are either software licenses in long-term contracts or software as a service (SaaS) based, emissions typically associated with the manufacture and distribution of a physical product are not applicable.
-One must also make assumptions for the software use phase including device power usage and number of hours using the software in order to calculate emissions.
+In 2019, Adobe significantly expanded the categories of our Scope 3 emissions that we calculate and verify, so customer emissions relative to our revenue may have increased from prior years.
+Since Adobe products sold are either software licenses in long-term contracts or software as a service (SaaS) based, emissions typically associated with the manufacture and distribution of a physical product are not applicable.
+One must make assumptions for the software use phase including device power usage and number of hours using the software in order to specifically calculate emissions.
 Therefore, the calculation is limited to allocating a percentage of Adobe's annual emissions to our customers.